 are modifying objects that come from JS.
 If you go to the Reason docs and search

-today, you won't find any resources for Map
+for Map today, you won't find any resources for Map.
+There are many

 features in Reason that are supplied by OCaml's standard